 The UI interaction takes place between the AO STB and the AO Back-End.
 This happens over the AO VoD link.

-The VoD buy request from AO STB is sent to the AO VSP, subsequently, a request is issued from AO VSP to the VDM.
+The VoD buy request from AO STB is sent to the AO VSP, subsequently, a request is issued from AO VSP to the Wyre VDM.
 This request includes the STB-ID, the Asset-ID and other data.

-The VDM component will grant or deny the request based on the STB-ID and Asset-ID data.
-If the request is granted, the VDM will return a URL, of which the FQDN will point towards the CDN.
+The Wyre VDM component will grant or deny the request based on the STB-ID and Asset-ID data.
+If the request is granted, the Wyre VDM will return a URL, of which the FQDN will point towards the Wyre CDN.
 The URL will only be valid for a specific amount of time and for that specific STB and will contain tokens.
 The URL can both be HTTP or HTTPS.
 The AO VSP will pass on the URL to the AO STB.

-Using this URL the AO STB can fetch the content from CDN.
+Using this URL the AO STB can fetch the content from Wyre CDN.
 The CDN Node will check the validity of the request and if granted will return the requested data.
 The CDN node can also and this at any time, respond with an HTTP 302 message, effectively redirecting the request to another, more appropriate node.

-The CDN will have caching capabilities, to offload components and network links behind it.
+The Wyre CDN will have caching capabilities, to offload components and network links behind it.

 In case the content is not yet cached, CDN will contact the packager and this one will fetch the content from AO storage, request an encryption key from AO DRM and performs on-the-fly encryption and packaging of the VoD assets.